If You Lose Your COVID-19 Vaccination Card, It Can Be Replaced -- Here's How

 How that happens depends on where you got the card.

-Nora Fitzpatrick of Oak Lawn is among the 5 million Illinois residents who have been vaccinated against the novel coronavirus.
+Nora Fitzpatrick of Oak Lawn is among the five million Illinois residents who have been vaccinated against the novel coronavirus.
 She was also carrying her CDC vaccination record card with her.

 “Just with all the regulations changing, in case I was at a location where I would need to present the card, I would have it on hand,” she said.